by Jay McMullan

 For after that in the wisdom of God the world by wisdom knew not God, it pleased God by the foolishness of preaching to save them that believe.

 While it is true that man is in a fallen state without being born-again, it is clearly evident from the many scriptures listed above that God has placed in every man a “measure” (Romans 12:3) of faith in which a man can cry out to God, believing on Him and receive eternal life!
 Every human being that is born into this earth, has a "Jesus shaped vacuum" that only Christ can fill.
-People will seek to fill this void in theif life with everything imaginable until they finally they finally cry out to the Lord and the Holy Spirit comes in to dwell in them and their spirits are regenerated.That is when finally realize they have found what they have been searching for.
+People will seek to fill this void in theif life with everything imaginable until they finally cry out to the Lord and the Holy Spirit comes in to dwell in them and their spirits are regenerated.That is when they finally realize they have found what they have been searching for.

 No matter how horrible a person may seem and no matter what their background is like, their sins can still be forgiven!
 "Therefore he is also able to save to the uttermost those who draw near to God through him, seeing that he lives forever to make intercession for them."
 Hebrews 7:25.